BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through more than 4500 construction and design related expert designations, the Tampa, Kansas Construction Expert Directory delivers a wide range of trial support and consulting services to legal professionals and construction practice groups concerned with the effective resolution of construction defect and claims litigation.
-BHA provides building related litigation support and expert witness services to the industry's most recognized construction attorneys, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-In connection with in house personnel which comprise construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the organization brings national experience and local capabilities to Tampa and the surrounding areas.
+Leveraging from approximately 5000 engineering, construction, and builders standard of care related expert designations, the Tampa, Kansas Construction Expert Directory provides a wide range of trial support and construction consulting services to legal professionals and construction practice groups concerned with construction defect and claims matters.
+BHA provides building claims investigation and expert services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
+Utilizing captive resources which comprise building envelope and design experts, forensic engineers, forensic architects, and construction cost and scheduling consultants, the firm brings regional experience and flexible capabilities to the Tampa construction industry.

 Construction Expert Witness News & Info